rosendo-lugo/codeup_project_part_1/README.md

 > customers churn because not enough incentives in a long term contract.

 ## data dictionary
-Certainly!
-Here's the data dictionary in a markdown table format:

 | Features | Definition |
 | --- | --- |